josmas/sensedash/README.md

 ### Run with Docker swarm

-Docker swarm provides clustering functionality for Docker containers.
-With docker swarm it is possible to multiple turn docker engines into single virtual engine.
+Docker swarm provides native clustering functionality for Docker containers.
+With docker swarm it is possible to turn multiple docker engines into single virtual engine.
 Docker swarm is used in this project to increase scalability, availability and performace.

 * [Setup Docker swarm](doc/docker-swarm.md)